LoyolaChicagoBooks/introcs-csharp/rst/milessimpledata.rst

 	Mostly used are int and char, and possibly long for really big numbers.

 Page 28
-	We will mostly stick to double for convenience.
+	For real numbers we will mostly stick to double for convenience.
 	Using smaller versions is only important if you have enormous collections of data.
 	You do not need to use the E notation – though you may see it.